Microsoft wants to make Windows an AI operating system, launches Copilot+ PCs | TechCrunch

 Microsoft wants to bring generative AI to the forefront of Windows — and the PCs running it.

-At a keynote ahead of its annual Build developer conference this week, the company unveiled a new lineup of Windows machines it’s calling Copilot+ PCs, plus generative AI-powered features like Recall, which helps users find apps, files and other content they’ve viewed in the past.
+At a pair of keynotes during its annual Build developer conference this week, the company unveiled a new lineup of Windows machines it’s calling Copilot+ PCs, plus generative AI-powered features like Recall, which helps users find apps, files and other content they’ve viewed in the past.
 Copilot, Microsoft’s brand of generative AI, will soon be far more deeply integrated into the Windows 11 experience.
 And new Microsoft Surface devices are on the way.

 Copilot+ PCs